-The following inventory sources have a creative review process in all regions:
+The following exchanges have a creative review process in all regions:

 - Google Ad Manager

-Creatives are reviewed by Display & Video 360's creative review team and by any external inventory sources that review creatives.
+Creatives are reviewed by Display & Video 360's creative review team and by other ad exchanges that have their own review process.
 At a minimum, each creative is checked for:

 - Fourth-party calls

 - Landing page quality, language, and content